Medically reviewed by Drugs.com. Last updated on Mar 14, 2023.

 In well-trained athletes with normal bradycardia, the slow heartbeat is often a sign of overall good health.
 In other people with bradycardia, the outlook depends on the underlying disorder.
 For example, the prognosis is usually good in people with hypothyroidism, since treatment with thyroid hormones can relieve bradycardia and other symptoms related to low hormone levels.
 In some elderly patients, hormone dosages may need to be increased very slowly over several weeks to prevent straining the heart.
-At one time, the prognosis for people with third-degree A-V block was poor, with 50% of patients dying within one year of diagnosis.
-Now, however, the availability of permanent pacemakers has improved the prognosis for many people with cardiac arrhythmias.
+The availability of permanent pacemakers has improved the quality of life and prognosis for many people with cardiac arrhythmias.

 American Heart Association (AHA)